gram12321/sc2stats/README.md

 ## Architecture Decision

-**Why Direct PostgreSQL Connection?**
+**Why Supabase Python Client?**

-The scraper uses a direct PostgreSQL connection instead of MCP tools or Supabase client for the following reasons:
+The scraper uses the Supabase Python client instead of direct PostgreSQL connections for the following reasons:

-- **Performance**: Direct connection provides optimal performance for bulk data insertion
-- **Reliability**: Eliminates dependency on external MCP tool availability
-- **Control**: Full control over SQL queries and transaction management
-- **Simplicity**: Single Python environment handles both scraping and database operations
+- **Simplicity**: Leverages Supabase's built-in authentication and security
+- **Reliability**: Handles connection pooling and retries automatically
+- **Security**: Uses Supabase's RLS policies and authentication
+- **Maintenance**: Easier to maintain and update

 **Frontend Integration**

 The React frontend will use the Supabase client for:
-- Data fetching (one-time, no real-time subscriptions needed)
+- Data fetching and real-time subscriptions
 - User authentication and RLS policies
 - Client-side data manipulation (filtering, sorting, graph redrawing)

-This architecture provides the best of both worlds: efficient bulk insertion from the scraper and rich data access capabilities in the frontend.

 ## File Structure